knife-zero/knife-zero.github.io/20_getting_started.md

 Bootstrapping development server.
 Unless otherwise stated, all commands have been running on the workstation.

+> If you going to using version 15.x on the Chef Infra Client on the remote node, add the `--chef-license accept` option.

 ```
 $ knife zero bootstrap 153.120.97.132 --ssh-user ubuntu